 I’ve also proudly watched coaches restore confidence for athletes who had long since lost it, and provide race-changing advice to athletes right when they needed it most.
 CTS Athletes beat the overall race finish rates because our crews understand how to comprehensively support athletes, not just because we’re there to hand them water bottles.
 So, if you have the opportunity to be an in an athlete’s support crew, use some of the tips above to give your athlete a better chance of success.

-Have a Great Weekend, and good luck to all the athletes racing the Leadville 100!
+Good luck to all the athletes racing Breck Epic and the Leadville 100!

 CEO/Head Coach of CTS